-If Thanksgiving cooking falls on your shoulders at the last minute, for any reason, don’t panic: cooking a complete Thanksgiving dinner doesn’t have to be a multi-day affair.
-In fact, you can make a full show-stopping Thanksgiving dinner in as little as five hours, start to finish. [related]
+If Thanksgiving cooking falls on your shoulders don’t panic: cooking a complete Thanksgiving dinner doesn’t have to be a multi-day affair.
+In fact, you can make a full show-stopping Thanksgiving dinner in as little as five hours, start to finish.

 For instance, instead of turning out a lot of elaborate dishes, settle on the key classics — turkey, stuffing, a vegetable side, mashed potatoes, gravy, cranberry sauce, pie — and don’t be afraid of shortcuts.
 Opting for some store-bought pie crust, pre-cubed bread for stuffing, and bakery rolls will cut down your time in the kitchen.